-Classes must be requested at least two weeks prior to your visit to ensure staffing is available, however, we recommend registering as early as possible for the best selection of dates and times.
+Classes must be requested at least two weeks prior to your visit to ensure staffing is available; however, we recommend registering as early as possible for the best selection of dates and times.
+There are two ways to register:

 The minimum number to schedule a class is 10 students.
 If your school or homeschool group contains fewer than 10 students, your group will be combined with another small group.